lbormann/darts-caller/README.md

 *`-MS / --media_path_shared`*

 If you do not want to configure same sounds again for every individual voice-pack, you can specify an absolute path to a shared directory.
 Every voice-pack will use the sounds of that directory.
 Have a look at [supported Sound-file-keys](#Sound-file-keys).
 Moreover make sure the given path neither resides inside main-directory (autodarts-caller) nor inside media-path (-M).

+Side note: sounds in that directory will override sounds of voice-pack(s).

 *`-V / --caller_volume`*